open-traffic-generator/otg-examples/KENG.md

 ## License Server

-In order to use capabilities of Elastic Network Generator that require a valid license, Keysight License Server needs to be deployed.
+In order to use capabilities of Elastic Network Generator that require a valid license, you need to deploy a Keysight License Server.
 The License Server is a virtual machine and it is distributed as an OVA file.
 Please download the OVA file from [here](https://storage.googleapis.com/kt-nas-images-cloud-ist/slum-1.7.0-204.ova).

 To make a decision where to deploy the License Server VM, take into the account the following requirements:

-1. VMWare ESXi hypervisor, 6.5 or newer versions are supported
+* VMWare ESXi hypervisor, 6.5 or newer versions are supported
-2. 2 vCPU cores
+* 2 vCPU cores
-3. 4GB of RAM
+* 4GB of RAM
-4. Minimum of 100GB storage
+* Minimum of 100GB storage
-5. 1 vNIC for network connectivity
+* 1 vNIC for network connectivity

 Network connectivity requirements for the License Server VM